 2007 - TABBYWARE

 tabbyWare was a website/brand I started specifically to create windows applications.
 The main two, tabbyFile and tabbyCalc, experienced relative popularity for their minimalist presentation and functional usefulness.
-Although more modern versions of windows rendered tabbyFile somewhat antiquated, tabbyCalc on the other hand is an application I use today!
-There were other applications also, like tabbyVNConnect.
-These applications were a lot of fun to make, and were created with none other than Delphi 7, which was the best in my opinion when it came to RAD solutions.
+Although more modern versions of windows rendered tabbyFile somewhat antiquated, tabbyCalc on the other hand is an application I still use till this day!
+There were other applications as well, like tabbyVNConnect.
+These applications were a lot of fun to make, and were created with none other than Delphi 7, which was the best development tool in my opinion when it came to RAD solutions at the time.

 2007 - NDSSKINNY.COM

 NDS Skinny was a website I created to review Nintendo DS games and flash cartridges.
-I also created a ROM Trimmer, called SkinnyROM, which was regarded as the best rom trimmer available which drove traffic to the site.
+I also created a ROM Trimmer, called SkinnyROM, which was regarded as the best rom trimmer available on the market which drove traffic to the site.

-The trimmer helped people by trimming the extra blank space at the end of rom images so that they could fit more games on microSD cards that were used on the flash cartridges.
+The trimmer helped people remove extra blank space at the end of rom images so that they could fit more games on microSD cards that were used on the flash cartridges.

 Once the website grew in popularity, manufacturers of the flash cards started contacting me to review their latest products, and as a result, I got a lot of free flash carts for the NDS.
 Good times!